ashx010/taxi_fare_prediction/README.md

 | Decision Tree | 0.892 | 0.909 | 0.095 |
 | Artificial Neural Network | - | 0.923 | 0.097 |

-The best performing model was XGBoost, followed by Random Forest.
+The best performing model was XGBoostRF, followed by Random Forest.

 ## Model Tuning
 Hyperparameter tuning was performed on every models using GridSearchCV to find the optimal parameters that would improve the model performance.
 The tuned models achieved slightly better results than the default models.